AdaCore/gnatstudio/docs/users_guide/plugins.rst

 User plug-ins
 ^^^^^^^^^^^^^

-GPS comes with a number of plug-ins.
-Some of these plugins are activated by default, others are not.
-In both cases, you can control which plug-ins should be activated by using the menu `/Tools/Plug-ins`.
+GPS comes with a number of plug-ins, some of which are activated by default and some not.
+You can control which plug-ins are activated by using the menu `/Tools/Plug-ins`.

-This section highlights a few of these plug-ins, but GPS comes with many more plug-ins.
-The dialog `Tools/Plug-ins` will show their description, so that you can decide whether you want them or not.
+This section discusses a few of the many plug-ins that GPS has built-in.
+The dialog `Tools/Plug-ins` shows their description, so you can decide whether you want them enabled.

 The :file:`auto_highlight_occurrences.py` module
 ------------------------------------------------